 “We assist students about to graduate as well as students who have graduated in the past who may be looking for their second or third job in the industry – the ITC partnership is ongoing,” says Sarndra.

-Both Nicky and Sarndra have considerable experience working in the industry and working in education.
+Both Ceri and Sarndra have considerable experience working in the industry and working in education.
 They share their experience – in their own words – below.

 Sarndra worked in the tourism industry for many years, starting out as a tour guide with Top Deck Travel.
 She spent about 8 months of every year touring Europe, Russia, Scandinavia, and the Eastern Bloc countries, along with Greece and Turkey, with a bunch of amazing people.